 (g) Cash reload mechanism makes it possible to convert cash into an electronic (as defined in section 106(2) of the Electronic Signatures in Global and National Commerce Act (15 U.S.C.
-7006(2)) form that a person can use to add money to a general-use prepaid card, as defined in Regulation E, 12 CFR 1005.2, or an online account with a payment intermediary.
-For purposes of this definition, a cash reload mechanism:

-(1) Is purchased by a person on a prepaid basis;
+7006(2)) form that a person can use to add money to a general-use prepaid card, as defined in Regulation E, 12 CFR part 1005.2, or an online account with a payment intermediary.
+For purposes of this definition, a cash reload mechanism (1) is purchased by a person on a prepaid basis, (2) enables access to the funds via an authorization code or other security measure, and (3) is not itself a general-use prepaid card.